DataWorkz-DE/Dataworkz-site/content/english/solutions/solutions-cons-1.md

 focus: "consulting"
 ---

-Of het nu gaat om lange projecten of korte opdrachten.
-Met elke consultant krijg jij de kennis van heel Dataworkz tot jouw beschikking om state of the art data platformen of machine learning applicaties te ontwikkelen.
+Do you need short term support on your data projects?
+Looking to add knowledge or looking to temporary adding someone to your team?
+Whether it’s short- or long-term projects, with every single consultant you will be able to access the knowledge of all Dataworkz engineers to develop state of the art data platforms or machine learning applications.